Isabeli Fontana Goes Topless On Instagram

 Isabeli Fontana went topless in her newest Instagram photo, and she looked as amazing as ever.
 In the post, the model looked straight at the camera as she wore her hair down in loose waves with a middle part.
-She wore metallic pink eyeshadow, and natural-looking lipstick.
+She wore metallic pink eyeshadow and natural-looking lipstick.
 She parted her lips slightly for a sultry look, as she hugged herself with her arms to censor her curves.
 One of the focal points of the photo was her necklace, which was a choker-style piece with pearls throughout.
 Behind her, you could see green shrubbery.

 And yesterday, Fontana shared another Instagram update that showed her rocking an all denim outfit.
 It consisted of a strapless top with lots of volume at the bottom, which was cinched at the waist with a belt.
 She then wore a pair of jeans in a similar shade of blue, with at least one rip on her right knee.
 Isabeli wore her hair down again, this time letting it look a little wild and messy, as she gave a coy look to the camera.
-The model sat on a leather black chair, and grabbed the sides of it with her hands.
+The model sat on a leather black chair and grabbed the sides of it with her hands.
 The photo received over 8,400 likes.

 But that’s not all, as Isabeli shared a ton of Instagram Stories with her fans.
 Many of the videos included her lip syncing to music while taking a selfie video, as she also shared a makeup-free selfie too.
 Eventually, Isabeli was joined by others for the long karaoke session.